 Care at the Overlake Cancer Center is provided by a multidisciplinary team that includes oncologists, surgeons and radiation oncologists, as well as specially trained nurses, dieticians, physical therapists, social workers and anyone else needed to ensure that you have the best possible treatment plan.
-In addition, our affiliation with the Seattle Cancer Care Alliance ensures you have access to clinical trials that are paving the way for the future of cancer care.
+In addition, our affiliation with the Fred Hutchinson Cancer Center ensures you have access to clinical trials that are paving the way for the future of cancer care.
 Our support groups can introduce you to other patients who have been through treatment or are continuing to cope with cancer.

 We encourage you to connect with us right away.
 Remember, if treated early, the five-year survival rate for breast cancer is now 90%.

 Call the Overlake Cancer Center at (425) 635-3400 and learn how you can take charge of your care with the support of the Overlake team.